Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Results

 \subsection{Simulation Setup}

-All the MMR's bases employed here have the same forwarding and reversing capabilities.
-The Denavit–Hartenberg (DH) parameters of the manipulator arm are mentioned in Table \ref{Tab:0}.
+All the MMR bases employed here have the same forwarding and reversing capabilities.
+The manipulator arm's Denavit–Hartenberg (DH) parameters are mentioned in Table \ref{Tab:0}.

-In the simulation study, five MMRs grasp an object at the vertices of a pentagonal object, as shown in Fig. (\ref{fig:1a}) and they do not change their initial grasp position for the entire time.
+In this study, five MMRs grasp an object at the vertices of the pentagonal object, as shown in Fig. (\ref{fig:1a}), and do not change their initial grasp position during the task execution.